Hiking in Taipei: Qixingshan, Yangmingshan Park

 So to recap, I recommend going on a weekday and walking from Xiaoyoukeng to Lengshuikeng or vice versa.
 Use R5 & the 108 shuttle for Xiaoyoukeng, and either the S15 minibus (Jiantan direct) or again the R5 & 108 combo for Lengshuikeng.

-If you can’t avoid going when it’s busy, I recommend starting from Lengshuikeng (take the S15 up direct from Jiantan) then descending via Miaopu to board the R5 back to Jiantan from the Yangmingshan bus station (so you can avoid the 108 shuttle bus).
+If you can’t avoid going when it’s busy, I recommend starting from Lengshuikeng (take the S15 up direct from Jiantan) then descending via Miaopu to take the R5 back to Jiantan from the Yangmingshan bus station (so you can avoid the 108 shuttle bus).

 If you go up from Xiaoyoukeng (or Lengshuikeng) and descend to the bus terminal you should allow around 4 to 5 hours.